*USE COLORED LINKS below for DETAILS on our WINERIES + WINES*

 For most of his life Andrea Oberto held down 2 jobs: truck driver & farmer.
 After a long week of driving, his passion for the land pushed him to work yet further, on 3 hectares of inherited vineyards.
 Today the family-run vineyards extend over 16 hectares (40 acres); per Wine Advocate "arguably La Morra’s most important under-the-radar growers."

-In the Piedmont towns of Caluso & Carema, Gian Luigi Orsolani follows his family's tradition of making wines that restore & elevate the ancient reputations of now-rare Erbaluce and Carema.
+In the Piedmont town of Caluso, Gian Luigi Orsolani follows his family's tradition (since 1894!) of making wines that restore & elevate the ancient reputation of now-rare Erbaluce.

 WHITE: Erbaluce di Caluso (incl.
 "Al Bacio" + "La Rustia")